boombador/boombador.github.io/_posts/2014-09-20-streams-and-redirection-bash.md

 layout: basic
 ---

-A complex command line passed to the shell can accomplish a great deal, but it is often difficult for a third party to decipher the precise effects due to the terse nature of the the language.
+A densely packed command line invocation can accomplish a great deal, but the meaning is often difficult to predict for all but the author.
+Even then, it can be difficult to modify a command that has grown from repeated extensions.
+The following is intended to give a brief overview of the symbols used for input/output redirection.

-Here I'll attempt to go over the common methods for IO redirection in bash in an attempt to clear up the meaning of some of the symbols that might scare the uninitiated.
-There won't be much depth into the underlying concepts except as is helpful to form a mental model of the operation.

 ## Streams

-When a program is executed from the command line, it is by default granted access to three special buffers of data known as streams.
+A program executed from the command line is given references to three special buffers of data known as streams.
 These are usually referred to as some variants of `stdin`, `stdout`, `stderr` to signify that they are the standard places for the program to look for its input and write its output and error messages.

-A stream is common concept in computing, and it is a sequence of data that can be added to or read from independently.
-When programs are exected from the command line these input is is automatically mapped to the keyboard and output to the screen.
-However it is possible to redirect the output of one program to be consumed as the input of another program, and by chaining programs together you can compose functionality to achieve complicated goals with relatively few commands.
+A stream is common concept in computing, here it describes a data channel that different applications can read from or write to as a means of communication.
+By default the standard input is wired to receive signals from your keyboard while the standard output/error streams will write to the terminal displaying your active shell, but it is possible to overwrite the file descriptors that are used to point to those streams to process the output otherwise.

 Bash executes the programs left to right and redirects the standard I/O streams according to the directives of several operators.

 ## Output Redirection

-Saving the output of a command to a file is common in tasks such as setting up logging for long-running processes or recording the result of some processing application.
-Ideal for demonstrating this capability is the `cat` command, which prints to `stdout` the contents of the files named as command line arguments.
+It's common to redirect the `stdout` of a file in order to save a program's output in a file, useful for monitoring server logs or recording the output of a long running program.
+A good tool for demonstrating output redirection is the Unix tool `cat`, which concatenates and prints the files passed to it as arguments.

 {% highlight bash %}
 cat ~/.bashrc